Skip to main content

 Juneteenth!, June 2020 | Vol. 65, No. 3

-As Gen. Granger read the announcement that slavery had ended, the celebration began.
-The date would go down in history — June nineteenth, soon shortened to Juneteenth.
+As General Granger read the announcement in the summer of 1865 that slavery had ended, the celebration began.
+The date would go down in history — June 19th, soon shortened to Juneteenth.

-Republican Sen. Margaret Chase Smith was the first in Congress to stand up to the bullying of Joe McCarthy.
+Republican Senator Margaret Chase Smith was the first in Congress to stand up to the bullying of Joe McCarthy.

-The annual Burning Man Festival in Black Rock City, Nevada, is a week-long binge of festive dress, radical inclusion and pyrotechnic display that has become a spiritual phenomenon.
+The annual Burning Man Festival in Black Rock City, Nevada, is a week-long binge of festive dress, radical inclusion, and pyrotechnic display that has become a spiritual phenomenon.

-In what many consider the greatest anti-slavery oration ever given, Frederick Douglass called for “the storm, the whirlwind, and the earthquake”
+In what many consider the greatest anti-slavery oration ever given, Frederick Douglass called for “the storm, the whirlwind, and the earthquake.”

-In history’s long parade of military heroes, few can rival Sergeant Alvin C. York
+In history’s long parade of military heroes, few can rival Sergeant Alvin C. York.

-After assassinating President Garfield, a lunatic gunman mounted an insanity defense, which the jury--and the nation--rejected despite compelling evidence to the contrary
+After assassinating President Garfield, a lunatic gunman mounted an insanity defense, which the jury--and the nation--rejected, despite compelling evidence to the contrary.

 Although marred by the grisly murders of three young activists, the Freedom Summer of 1964 brought revolutionary changes to Mississippi and the nation.